lambdablockchain/lambda-node/doc/benchmarking.md

 # Benchmarking

-Bitcoin Cash Node has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter, address encoding and decoding, CCoinsCaching, memory pool eviction, and wallet coin selection.
+Lambda Node has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter, address encoding and decoding, CCoinsCaching, memory pool eviction, and wallet coin selection.

-The benchmarks can be run and built using `ninja bench-bitcoin`.
+The benchmarks can be run and built using `ninja bench-lambda`.
-This produces and runs the benchmarking executable `src/bench/bench_bitcoin`.
+This produces and runs the benchmarking executable `src/bench/bench_lambda`.

 The output will look similar to: